Asifdotexe/axios-mockapi-contactlist/README.md

 ## Introduction

 This Contact Manager is a web application that allows you to manage your contacts efficiently.
-It provides basic CRUD (Create, Read, Update, Delete) functionality for contacts and uses Axios to communicate with a backend API to perform these operations.
+It provides basic CRUD (Create, Read, Update, Delete) functionality for contacts and uses Axios to communicate with a backend mock API to perform these operations.

 ## Features